On this page we are going to discuss two key behaviours for people struggling with social anxiety: avoidance and safety behaviours.

 Safety behaviours can help us to feel less anxious in social situations, but much like avoidance are only helpful in the short-term.
 There are usually unintended consequences to using safety behaviours and they play a role in maintaining social anxiety long-term.
 Safety behaviours keep us socially anxious for a number of reasons:

-- Safety behaviours can backfire for example avoiding eye contact or being quiet might draw attention, or mean that others come to think we are unfriendly or evasive
+2. Safety behaviours can backfire, for example, avoiding eye contact or being quiet might actually draw attention or make others think we are unfriendly

-- We believe that it is only because of the safety behaviour that we got through the situation (thus reinforcing the need for even more safety behaviours!)
+3. We may come to believe it is only the safety behaviour that we got through the situation (thus reinforcing the need for even more safety behaviours!)

-- Safety behaviours make us focus more on ourselves, on “managing” our anxiety, causing even more anxiety (also called a feedback loop)
+4. Safety behaviours make us focus more on ourselves causing even more anxiety (also called a feedback loop)

 How to reduce safety behaviours